UQComputingSociety/constitution/constitution.md

 21.1 These rules may be amended or added to from time to time by a special resolution carried at any General Meeting.
 21.2 However, any amendment or addition is valid only if it is registered by and approved by the Clubs and Societies Administration Officer.
 21.3 A special resolution to amend or add to these rules is passed at a meeting if:
-* at least two--thirds (2/3) of the members of the Society who vote in person or by proxy at the meeting vote in favour of the resolution; and
+* at least two-thirds (2/3) of the members of the Society who vote in person or by proxy at the meeting vote in favour of the resolution; and
 * any additional requirement of the Constitution relating to the passage of a special resolution have been met.

 21.4 A resolution is not considered a special resolution unless at least fourteen (14) days notice has been given to all members of the Society specifying that the resolution is to be considered a special resolution.